Sprowston: History

 Sprowston was recorded as Sprowestuna in the Domesday Book of 1086.
-The name is Anglo-Saxon and means "the settlement belonging to Sprow"; it is derived from the OE Sprow and tun (enclosure, settlement or farm).

 By 1186, one Manor was held by the Mounteney family, on behalf of Sir Richard de Luci, who kept it for some 250 years; the other, held by the de Sproustons and then the Aslakes, was owned by the Bishop of Norwich.

 In 1545, the Jermy family granted Mounteney Manor to John Corbet.
 During Kett's rebellion in 1549, the house was broken into and looted.
 The army of Robert Kett encamped on nearby Mousehold Heath.

 The first Sprowston Hall was built in 1560.
 The Aslakes Manor passed to an eminent family of Norfolk gentry, the Calthorpes; it was related subsequently by marriage to family of Anne Boleyn).
 It was later sold to Sir Thomas Corbet (owner of Mounteney Manor) and, in 1592, the two Manors were united.

 Monuments to the Corbet family can be found at the parish church of St Mary and St Margaret in Church Lane.
 The Sprowston Corbets were Royalists in the English Civil War; Thomas Corbet was knighted by Charles I at Royston.
 However, Sir Thomas' uncle, Miles Corbet, who was Member of Parliament for Great Yarmouth, was the last signatory to the death warrant of Charles I and was himself executed at the restoration of Charles II.

 Sir Thomas Corbet became High Sheriff of Norfolk in 1612.
 He died without an heir and the manor of Sprowston was sold to Sir Thomas Adams, who had been Lord Mayor of London in 1645.
 He had given Charles II £10,000 whilst he was in exile and, in 1660, he accompanied General Monck to escort the King back to England.